nunit/docs/docs/articles/nunit/release-notes/Pre-3.5-Release-Notes.md

 ### Engine

 * Added a core engine which is a non-extensible, minimal engine for use by devices and similar situations where reduced functionality is compensated for by reduced size and simplicity of usage.
-See <https://github.com/nunit/dev/wiki/Core-Engine> for more information.

 ### Issues Resolved